 As a business, this could negatively impact the success of your paid advertisements.
 If people choose to opt-out then this means your ad could be reaching the completely wrong target audience – reducing the return on investment.
 Facebook has claimed this change could harm small businesses.
 They have even launched a new website where small businesses are coming forward to share their stories by sharing videos with the hashtag #SpeakUpforSmall.

 Who’s going to be crowned champion?

-It’s safe to say no winner has been crowned as of yet as we’re still in the midst of this feud.
+It’s safe to say no winner has been crowned yet as we’re still in the midst of this feud.
 However, we’ll be keeping up do date on the latest news from Apple and Facebook and keeping you all informed.

 Whilst we sit here with the popcorn waiting to see how this pans out, we are grateful our packages consist of mostly organic marketing.
 So, we fortunately won’t be impacted.
 Want to find out more about our packages?
 Click here.